ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListArray.rst

 Therefore, if we want to add an element at position :math:`i`, then :math:`n - i - 1` elements must shift toward the tail to leave room for the new element.
-In the worst case, adding elements requres moving all :math:`n` elements, which is :math:`\Theta(n)`.
+In the worst case, adding elements requires moving all :math:`n` elements, which is :math:`\Theta(n)`.

 .. codeinclude:: ChalmersGU/StaticArrayList